kfitz/presentations.kfitz.info/suny.md

 ![Screenshot from CNN: U Michigan shuts down internet connections](images/umich.png)<!-- .element height="65%" width="65%" -->
 <small>cnn.com/2023/08/29/politics/university-of-michigan-cyber-incident-offline</small>

-Note: – pretty understandably so, given recent attacks and exploits such as the one that caused our neighbor to the east to disconnect the entire campus from the internet on the first day of classes – but nevertheless restrictions that make it impossible for us to be flexible enough with our work.
+Note: – pretty understandably so, given recent attacks and exploits such as the one that caused our neighbor to the east to disconnect the entire campus from the internet on the first day of classes last fall – but nevertheless restrictions that make it impossible for us to be flexible enough with our work.

 ## the cloud

 Note: And, in fact, central IT strongly encourages projects like ours to make use of cloud computing, given the complexity of our needs and the risk-averseness of the campus.
 And we have our pick!
-AWS, Microsoft’s Azure, and Google Cloud Services.
+We can use AWS, Microsoft’s Azure, or Google Cloud Services.

 ![This slide intentionally left blank](images/blank.png)